10aded/Butterfly-Quiz/README.md

 ### Photo Information

 All photos in this project are from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page).
 As such, they have all been released under various Creative Commons / Public Domain licenses.
 Links to the sources of these photos, their authors, and to the exact licenses of the photos can be found in the [photo-source-license-links.csv](photo-source-license-links.csv) file.
+We recommend using *Modern CSV* ([webpage](https://www.moderncsv.com/)) to view the `.csv` file.

 The list of butterflies was taken from the book *Familiar Butterflies of North America* (National Audubon Society, 1990, Knopf, ISBN: `978-0-679-72981-5`).
 By default, the order of butterflies that appear in the quiz are randomized, but if they were to appear sequentially (as in the `.csv` file), they would appear in the same order as the do in the book.